How to Use Google Grants and AdWords for Non-Profits: Important Changes You Should Be Aware of in 2018

 Website Bounce Rate and the 8-Second Rule

-website bounce rateYou have seconds to convince a first-time visitor to stay on your website.
+Graffiti wall with orange text box about website bounce rateYou have seconds to convince a first-time visitor to stay on your website.
 Approximately 50% of them leave within those first 8 precious seconds for a number of reasons, but there are ways you can reduce your website bounce rate.

 Your website should make the best first impression so that it convinces visitors to stay.
 Keep them on your site and lower your website bounce rate with these 4 tips: